-- familiarity with debates in the late Enlightenment concerning suicide, immortality, the nature of evidence, the existence of God and related topics, plus some experience of participating in these debates;
+- understand the debates in the late Enlightenment concerning suicide, immortality, the nature of evidence, the existence of God and related topics

-- confidence that study can transform a centuries-old text into an enjoyable, informative, articulate and reasoned discussion of a familiar topic, even if at first that text seems obscure or arcane;
+- feel confident that study can transform a centuries-old text into an enjoyable, informative, articulate and reasoned discussion of a familiar topic

 - Current section: Introduction

 - 2 From enlightenment to romanticism